Georgia's 95th House of Representatives district

 Georgia's 95th House of Representatives district elects one member of the Georgia House of Representatives.
-Its current representative is Democrat Beth Moore who was first elected in the 2018 general elections.
+Its current representative is Democrat Dar'shun Kendrick who was first elected in the 2022 general elections.

 House District 95 was last approved on August 23, 2011, when the Georgia State Legislature approved amended House district lines following the 2010 U.S. census.
 It was not one of the State House districts that was further amended by House Bill 829 on February 23, 2012.